Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Safety & Precautions

-Prolonged excess (above 250 µg per day over several months) may lead to hypercalcemia (elevated blood calcium), with renal and cardiovascular consequences.
-This risk concerns very high doses, far from standard supplementation intakes.
 Individuals taking medication containing vitamin D should seek medical advice before combining sources.
 Supplementation is not recommended in cases of granulomatosis (sarcoidosis) without medical supervision, due to increased calcitriol conversion.
-Use during pregnancy or breastfeeding requires medical advice to adjust the dosage.
+During pregnancy or breastfeeding, medical advice helps adjust the dosage.

 Scientific Studies